benlk/loudmouth/README.md

 # loudmouth
-An IRC bot written in node.JS that calls put people out when they use buzzWords
+An IRC bot written in node.JS that calls out people when they use buzzWords

 ### Getting started